Research Focus of PMB Scientists

 Associate Professor Arash Komeili studies prokaryotic organelles.
 Organelles are structures in cells that have a specific function.
 For example, ribosomes are organelles that make proteins in cells.
 The Komeili Lab focuses on how organelles are produced within cells and how they are maintained.
 To do this, the lab uses magnetotactic bacteria, a diverse group of bacteria that can orient along magnetic fields.
 Their magnetic properties are due to special organelles called magnetosomes, which contain nanocrystalline magnetic compounds.
 Using a variety of biological and chemical tools, the lab identifies and investigates genes involved in controlling organelle formation and function.

 Cooperative Extension Specialist Peggy Lemaux’s laboratory performs both basic and applied research focused primarily on cereal crops, like sorghum, wheat and barley.
-The objectives of these studies are to better understand crop plants and to use that knowledge to improve their performance and quality.
-More recently efforts with colleagues in PMB, LBNL and the University of Kentucky have extended to the installation of algal genes into tobacco to produce advanced hydrocarbon fuels.
-In addition Lemaux is involved in the development of a variety of educational resources on food and agriculture that are disseminated to professionals, the media and consumers outside the university.
-These include middle school curricula, educational displays and games, videos and fact sheets and often involve the participation of departmental graduate students and postdocs.
+Objectives are to better understand crop plants and to use that knowledge to improve their performance and quality.
+Recent efforts with others from PMB, ANR, JGI and PNNL involve studying a variety of omic changes in sorghum in the field during drought.
+Studies will also follow changes over time in the microbiome associated with sorghum during drought.
+Lemaux is also involved in developing educational resources on food and agriculture that is disseminated to professionals, the media and consumers.
+These include middle school curricula, educational displays, games, and videos.
+Outreach activities increasingly involve undergrad and grad students and postdocs in the CLEAR (Communication, Literacy and Education for Agricultural Research) project.

 |Jennifer Lewis||Plant Disease and Immunity|